antoniocapelo/taste-of-client-side-unit-testing/notes.md

 ----

+### Test files

 Normally all the test cases related to the same part of the app are grouped into the same test file.
-In our previous example, we'd have 3 specs (one forEach() component).
+In our previous example, we'd have 3 test files (one forEach() component).

 ----